PushpMicrosoft123/py-PDf/README.md

 # Version History
 - 1.0 Initial release
 - 1.0.1 Added capability of merging pdf files coming in request form-data.
+- 1.0.2 A New watermark capability.
+You can now add watermark as a background text for your PDFs to preseve the copyright.

 # License
 This project is licensed under the [MIT LICENSE](https://choosealicense.com/licenses/mit/)